 Linguists put language under the microscope in order to study aspects of this uniquely human ability.
 We explore the structure of language, how language is represented and processed in the mind, how language is acquired by children and adults, and how it is used in context—all with the goal of understanding the human mind.

-In the Department of Linguistics at the University of Utah, our faculty specialize in theoretical syntax, semantics, phonology, and second language phonology.
-Our faculty also have interests in historical linguistics, psycholinguistics, sociolinguistics, and second language teaching.
+In the Department of Linguistics at the University of Utah, our faculty specialize in theoretical syntax and semantics, phonology, and second language phonology.
+Our faculty also have interests in historical linguistics, psycholinguistics, sociolinguistics, and second language pedagogy.
 We offer undergraduate, MA, and PhD degrees, as well as a TESOL certificate.

 Congratulations to Taylor Anne Barriuso who received one of ten student awards for her paper presentation at this years Pronunciation in Second Language Learning and Teaching conference in Calgary

 Eve Olson was selected for participation in the Undergraduate Research Opportunities Program in Fall 2016

 Andrew Bayles, Aaron Kaplan and Abby Kaplan publish in Glossa: A Journal of General Linguistics

 Associate Professor Johanna Watzinger-Tharp publishes in The International Journal of Bilingual Education and Bilingualism.